 The Monstera standleyana (also known as the Five Holes Plant) is a gorgeous climber plant.
-It has colourful variegated leaves and even holes.
+It has colorful variegated leaves and even holes.

 One of these plants will twist up your indoor trellis.
 Or the vines hang from your hanging pot.
 It sprouts the holey leaves every plant lover has come to cherish.